-During the year ended September 30, 2022, GM issued 6,429,617 shares of Series A-1 preferred stock, of which, 1,566,929 were issued upon conversion of the convertible notes payable (see Note 17).
+During the year ended September 30, 2022, GM issued 6,429,617 shares of Series A-1 preferred stock, of which, 1,566,929 were issued upon conversion of the convertible notes payable (see Note 16).
 The remaining Series A-1 preferred stock were issued at approximately \$0.66 per share.

-The Class APH common stock and 1,512,500 shares of the preferred stock are held by APH.
+The Class APH common stock and 1,512,500 shares of the preferred stock were held by APH at both September 30, 2023 and 2022.
 Employees and other third parties hold the Class B common stock and the remaining preferred stock, and represent the non-controlling interest on the consolidated statement of financial position.